Wind turbine collapses near Ames

 AMES, Okla. — Authorities are looking into what caused a wind turbine to collapse in Major County.

-Ames Fire Chief Mike Willey, who lives a mile away from where the turbine stood, said he heard a thud and called Ames Volunteer Fire Department at 6:45 p.m.
+Ames Fire Chief Mike Willey said a resident who lives about a mile away from where the turbine stood heard a thud, looked over and saw the downed turbine and reported it.
+Ames Volunteer Fire Department responded at 6:45 p.m.
 Monday.

+There was no fire, and firefighters contained the scene while waiting for company representative to respond, which they did in about half an hour, Willey said.

-The turbine is located at Maverick Wind Farm, 3 miles east of Ames and 1.5 miles south of the intersection of county roads 274 and 55.e
+The turbine is part of Maverick Wind Farm and is located 3 miles east and 1.5 miles south of Ames near the intersection of county roads 274 and 55.

 Wind farm owner Invenergy directed questions about the turbine to Public Service Company of Oklahoma.